BoiseState/Band3-Java/README.md

 # Band3-Java

-Build the project using NetBeans.
+Build the project using NetBeans to create a contained application.